DaveVoorhis/Rel/README.md

 See the Rel home page at http://reldb.org

-See the RelDeployment directory for conventional installable versions of Rel.
+See the Deployment directory for conventional installable versions of Rel.
 These are executable Java .jar files, with names of the form RelInstall-x.y.z.jar